Dr. Michael Akladios

 Social Media Manager

-Christin is a bibliophile and journalism student from Scarborough, Canada who left Cairo as a baby.
-This relationship to “home” has lead to a lifelong investigation of diasporic identity, and a passionate interest in the ways in which a city is storied from the inside—and out.
+Christin is a bibliophile and journalism student from Scarborough, Canada, who left Cairo as a baby.
+This relationship to “home” has led to a lifelong investigation of diasporic identity, and a passionate interest in how a city is storied from the inside—and out.
 When she’s not embarking on a dérive (probably in pursuit of a donut), she’s likely convincing a friend to use the public library.
-You can follow her on twitter @Chrysographer.
+You can follow her on Twitter @Chrysographer.